mayansalama/windmill/README.md

 - [x] Move airflow dependency as extra
 - [x] Convert WML into Python DAG
 - [x] API Endpoint to trigger WML -> DAG
+- [ ] Make sure that nodes are being put in right order using ports
 - [ ] Edge cases for WML -> DAG
 - [ ] Get WML owner and last-modified details during wml list
 - [ ] Allow custom operators
-- [ ] Add defaults to CLI --help commands
 - [ ] Strategy for Python Opjects (e.g. callables) - allow either a import ref or an inline statement
 - [ ] Backport existing Python DAGs to WMLs
 - [ ] Allow DAG updates to propogate to WMLs